Ivana Marburger Themmen: Career

 Themmen was born on April 7, 1935, in New York City, where she began studying piano at age 7.
 She attended the New England Conservatory of Music, where she met and married Harold B. Themmen.
 They had three children, Paris, Allegra, and Tania.
 Tania is married to voice actress Susan Blu.

 In addition to the New England Conservatory, Themmen studied in Europe, at the Eastman School of Music, and at the Tanglewood Music Center.
 Her teachers included Francis Judd Cooke, Nicolas Flagello, Lukas Foss, Carl McKinley, Jean Rosenblum, and Otto Schulhof.
 She corresponded with Eugene Ormandy.

 Themmen taught at the Hampton Conservatory and also worked as an accompanist for the American Ballet Theatre.
-She received grants from the New Jersey State Council on the Arts, Queens Symphony, and the New York State Council on the Arts.
+She has received grants from the New Jersey State Council on the Arts, Queens Symphony, and the New York State Council on the Arts.

-Themmen belonged to the National Association of Composers, USA (NACUSA).
-Her music was published by Lyra Music Company. and Cor Publishing Company/Wiltshire Music.
+Themmen belongs to the National Association of Composers, USA (NACUSA).
+Her music is published by Lyra Music Company. and Cor Publishing Company/Wiltshire Music.